Aaryalegend/walchand-sakal/README.md

 # Navigate to the project directory
 cd walchand-sakal

-# Start the development server
+# Start the dev deployment
 docker compose up -d
 ```

 ## What technologies are used for this project?

-This project is built with .
+This project is built with :-

+- Node.js
+- Express
+- MongoDB
-- Vite
+- Shadcn UI
-- TypeScript
+- Tailwind CSS
 - React
-- shadcn-ui
-- Tailwind CSS